Click here to see information about 2025 benefits

 Simply put, receiving care from out-of-network providers is your most expensive option.
 You will pay more for getting care in multiple ways:

-Given the big impact on your budget, it’s important to make sure both your provider and facility is in-network – or better yet – in the health system network for the absolute lowest cost to you.
+Given the big impact on your budget, it’s important to make sure both your provider and and facility is in-network with the health system network or, depending on where you are seeking care, in the HCH Sync, Centrus Health Direct network for the local Kansas City region or the Aetna Signature Administrators network for care in greater Kansas and nationwide.